On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Exact formula for stress tensor correlators in ABJM

-The order $m^2$ terms are needed to preserve supersymmetry, but its explicit expression will not be relevant to us.
+The terms of order $m^2$ are needed to preserve supersymmetry, but its explicit expression will not be important for us.
 We also observe that $J^A_{ab}$ has the quantum numbers of a Higgs branch operator, and therefore it can be made topological.
 The corresponding twisted operator is $J^A(\tau) = J^A_{ab}u^au^b$.
-Thus, we suspect the existence of a relation between mass terms and dimension one topological operators.
+Thus, we may expect a relation between mass terms and dimension one topological operators.
 Building on this intuition, it turns out that the mass deformation $S_{\textup{mass}}[m]$ is almost a total supersymmetric variation w.r.t. to the cohomological supercharge preserving the topological sector.
 The only non-exact part is a boundary term, namely the ``topologized'' version of the superconformal primary of the current multiplet integrated over the great circle supporting the topological sector \cite{Guerrini:2021zuk, Bomans:2021ldw}.
 In formulae we get